Pope Francis plays long game to reform Catholic Church

 Francis ended the synod with a moving address warning traditionalists against "hostile inflexibility" and liberals against a destructive "do-gooder" approach.

-Ute Eberl, a German family counsellor attending the synod, said the session aimed to get the Church "out of its comfort zone ... to hear about real life for families around the world".
+Ute Eberl, a German family counselor attending the synod, said the session aimed to get the Church "out of its comfort zone ... to hear about real life for families around the world".

 After hearing the pope's final address to the bishops and their five-minute standing ovation in response, she said: "Pope Francis's plan is working."